FIRE & POLICE COMMISSION STAFFING SERVICES MANAGER

 Conditions of Employment

-- Must be willing to work an extended schedule for successive days (i.e., 10-12 hour work days) on occasion as well as evenings and weekends to meet departmental needs.
+- The FPC Staffing Services Manager must be willing to work an extended schedule for successive days (i.e., 10-12 hour work days) on occasion as well as evenings and weekends to meet departmental needs.

-- Master’s degree in industrial/organizational psychology, educational psychology, human resources management, public administration or a closely related field from an accredited college or university.
+1. Master’s degree in industrial/organizational psychology, educational psychology, human resources management, public administration, or a closely related field from an accredited college or university.
 Education must have included coursework in assessment and statistics.

-- Three years of progressively responsible experience in the development, administration, and validation of personal selection procedures, including application of related principles, practices, techniques and legal considerations.
+2. Three years of progressively responsible experience developing, administering, and validating personnel selection procedures, including application of related principles, practices, techniques, and legal considerations.

 - Experience with personnel selection for public safety positions.